Everything you need to know about cashflow

 Make sure your invoices are accurate

 We can all be guilty of the odd typo, but try not to make mistakes in your invoices.
-If you do and a customer queries an invoice, you’ll have to issue a new one, which will likely delay the time it takes for you to get paid.
+If you do - and a customer queries the invoice - you might have to issue a new one, which will likely increase the time it takes for you to get paid.

-To avoid any unnecessary back and forth, double-check that you’ve included the correct items, prices, payment details and your customer’s details on your invoices.
+To avoid any unnecessary back and forth, double-check that you’ve included the correct items and prices, plus your payment details and your customer’s details on your invoices.
 If you’re VAT registered, pay extra attention to make sure your invoices include everything that HMRC requires.

-Top tip - another way to avoid delays and potential errors is to streamline your payment process with payment solutions like those provided by Tyl by NatWest, Stripe, GoCardless and PayPal.
+Top tip - another way to get paid quicker is to streamline your payment process with payment solutions, such as those provided by Tyl by NatWest, Stripe, GoCardless and PayPal.

 Keep your business and personal finances separate

-Limited company directors must have a separate bank account for their business, but there’s no legal requirement for sole traders or partnerships to do the same.
-However, it’s much easier to keep track of your cashflow if you keep business and personal finances separate as it will give you a clear picture of what’s coming into and going out of your business.
+It’s much easier to keep track of your cashflow if you keep business and personal finances separate.
+It will give you a clearer picture of what’s coming into, and going out of, your business.

 Chase late payers promptly

 You can even customise the timing and wording of these email reminders, which allows you to take a slightly stronger tone if you need to give those persistent late payers a firmer nudge.
-Check out this guide for more tips on dealing with the late payment of invoices.
+Check out our dedicated guide for more tips on dealing with the late payment of invoices.

 Encourage your prompt payers

 If your customers do pay you on time, it’s a good idea to send them a thank you note to let them know you appreciate it.
-This sort of positive reinforcement is simple, but it helps to build customer relationships and encourage your customers to continue to pay promptly.
-In addition to late payment reminders, you can also set up automatic thank you emails from FreeAgent, giving you one less thing to think about.
+This sort of positive reinforcement is a simple way to build customer relationships, and encourage your customers to continue to pay promptly.
+In addition to late payment reminders, you can set up automatic thank you emails from FreeAgent, giving you one less thing to think about.

 Review your customer base